Welcome to The Scott Center!

 We are educators, spiritual caregivers, ritual leaders, allies, and compassionate advocates.
 We actively work to create a campus atmosphere that is open to religious faith and practice, and encourages moral reflection and spiritual development.

-The Scott Center (click here to see a map of the walking route to our new home at 46 South Street) is the hub of spiritual life on campus.
+The Scott Center (click here to see a map of the walking route to our home at 46 South Street) is the hub of spiritual life on campus.
 It’s the place where students gather to explore big questions, celebrate together, find time to reflect, and enjoy social time with other students from all walks of life.
 This ranges from students who do not identify religiously at all, finding The Scott Center to be a radically hospitable and relaxing place to be, to students who are hoping to delve deeply into one or more spiritual traditions while at college.

 As part of the College’s Office of Diversity, Equity and Inclusion, The Scott Center supports and advocates for members of our community from all worldviews, religious and otherwise, as they explore and incorporate this critical identity marker into their lives at Middlebury.